...

 Punjab Police Vehicles

 Mohafiz (Internal Security Vehicle), Toyota Hilux (Single Cab & Double Cabin Vigo), Toyota Corolla, Suzuki Swift, Toyota Land Cruiser, Toyota Land Cruiser (70 Series), Toyota Fortuner.
-Officers are allotted cars as per their rank, bulletproof vehicles are provided to officers serving at sensitive postings or the kind of security threats any particular officer has, not every officer.
+Officers are allotted cars as per their rank, bulletproof vehicles are provided to officers serving at sensitive postings or the kind of security threats any particular officer has, but not every officer.

 Punjab Police Vehicle